jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

 ```

-- Bootstrap the App name on the load function, modify the app.js code:
+- Bootstrap the App name in the load function, modify the app.js code:

 ```javascript